Cambis/mahere/README.md

 ```

 Mahere is a project dedicated to mapping te reo placenames in Aotearoa.
+Check out the project here: http://mahere.herokuapp.com/.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).